CodingWithJiro/freecodecamp-css-house-painting/README.md

 ## 🔍 Overview

 This project visualizes a minimal house with a roof, windows, a door, and a chimney using divs styled with CSS.
-No images or SVGs were used—just shapes created by CSS properties like width, height, background color, and borders.
+No images or SVGs were used, just shapes created using CSS properties like width, height, background color, and borders.

 It’s a purely creative exercise meant to improve positioning, layering, and component structuring skills using only front-end code, focusing heavily on absolute positioning and z-index stacking logic.